stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger: "Sensemaking, Uncertainty, and Purpose” – The Great Simplification 31.md

-it. and if we don't, then we'll end up doing things that end up leading to no people and a lot of harm to the rest of the species. so, i started thinking about technological population reduction solutions. this is one of the reasons that i'm concerned about decentralized exponential technologies like tabletop crispr and stuff is because i know there are other people thinking about those things and the technology to be able to act on it is getting much easier than it was back all those years ago when i was 15. even then, i was able to think about some things. daniel schmachtenberger:
+it. and if we don't, then we'll end up doing things that end up leading to no people and a lot of harm to the rest of the species. so, i started thinking about technological population reduction solutions. this is one of the reasons that i'm concerned about decentralized [[exponential tech|exponential technologies]] like tabletop crispr and stuff is because i know there are other people thinking about those things and the technology to be able to act on it is getting much easier than it was back all those years ago when i was 15. even then, i was able to think about some things. daniel schmachtenberger: